MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 Building this equation into a score that can also reflect the number of users, represents the closest approximation to a carbon score, and this will be your benchmark for any further change and improvement towards the greenness of the app.

-There is also another aspect that is linked to the application performance metrics.
+There's also another aspect that is linked to the application performance metrics.
 If we link performances to cost and carbon and assume that their relation is a value, then we can assume that:

-- When performances are higher, but costs are the same = we have optimized the app
+- When performances are higher, but costs are the same = we've optimized the app
-- When costs are lower, but performances are the same = we have optimized the app
+- When costs are lower, but performances are the same = we've optimized the app
-- When perf are up and costs are also up = we are also using more carbon emissions
+- When perf are up and costs are also up =, we're also using more carbon emissions
-- When costs are up even at lower or equal performances = we assume we are using more carbon emissions (or the energy cost is higher, which according to principles is also cause for higher carbon emissions
+- When costs are up even at lower or equal performances = we assume we're using more carbon emissions (or the energy cost is higher, which according to principles is also cause for higher carbon emissions

 Your carbon score dashboard can therefore make use of the following proxies: